ifshivam/redis/README.md

 - Flask (for web application, if applicable)

 ## Installation and Usage
+a.
 In order to install redis use below ubuntu command
-- sudo apt install redis-server to Start redis server use below command
+   - sudo apt install redis-server
+b. to Start redis server use below command
    - redis-server